MikeAxtell/ShortStack/README.md

 - *MIRNA* locus identification has been thoroughly changed to increase sensitivity while maintaining specificity.
 - *MIRNA* locus identification can now be guided by user-provided 'known RNAs'.
 In contrast, truly *de novo* annotation of *MIRNA* loci, in the absence of matching the sequence of a 'known RNA' is disabled by default.
 This change in philosophy acknowledges that, in most well-studied organisms, most high-confidence microRNA families are already known.
 - Change the license to MIT from GPL3.
+- (As of version 4.1.0) Implement use of condensed reads for global speed up and reduced file sizes.

 ## Option changes:
 - Drop support for cram format (options `--cram`, `--cramfile`  eliminated)